 4. After calibration, you will need to follow contents gauge installation to reinsert gauge.
-Be sure to dry the assembly before reinserting into the cylinder to prevent ice build-up that could restrict movement to catch on the guide ring inside the cylinder.
+Be sure to dry the assembly before reinserting into the cylinder to prevent ice build-up that could restrict movement or catch on the guide ring inside the cylinder.

-$^{\rm 3}$ For containers in ${\rm CO}{\rm 2}$ service, see caution on releasing container pressure at the beginning of the Maintenance section.
+For containers in C0, service, see caution on releasing container pressure at the beginning of the Maintenance section.

 The yellow band will move approximately 1⁄4 in.
-(6.4 mm) to each 10 turns of the rod.
+(6/4 mm) to each 10 turns on the rod.

-NOTE: Remember this procedure is performed with gauge in an upright (vertical) position.
+Remember this procedure is performed with gauge in an upright (vertical) position.